 I love creativity.
-There is no a single photo I could present to you.
-When considering a really top picture of myself, I see it as an artwork with all its aspects.
+There is no single photo I could present to you.
+When considering a really top picture of myself, I see it as artwork with all its aspects.
 I like browsing artwork pictures.

 Is modelling influencing your personality or vice versa?